 Iceland is not the place for the budget traveler

-If you’ve been reading my blog you could notice I always say you can travel almost anywhere in Europe on a budget.
-When I said ‘almost’ I was referring to Iceland and a few other places.
+If you’ve been reading my blog, you could notice I always say you can travel almost anywhere in Europe on a budget.
+When I say ‘almost’ I’m mostly referring to Iceland.
 If you thought Singapore was expensive, just wait till you visit Iceland.
 Iceland is one of the most expensive countries in the world and you should carry at least twice more money than what you initially planned.
-You can get some budget saving tips from this article but let me just give you a glimpse of how pricy Iceland exactly is:
+You can get some budget-saving tips from this article but let me just give you a glimpse of how pricy Iceland exactly is:

 - A sandwich from a supermarket: $10